Treating addiction can be a complex process — and it is often further complicated by a co-occurring mental health disorder.

-We have a clinical psychiatrist on staff along with several licensed mental health counselors and other trained and experienced mental health professionals.
-We are a Joint Commission Gold Seal-accredited behavioral healthcare center, and we meet and exceed high standards of addiction and mental health treatment and outcomes.
+We have a clinical psychiatrist on our staff along with several licensed mental health counselors and other trained and experienced mental health professionals.
+We are licensed by the State of Florida through DCF/AHCA, accredited with the Joint Commission Gold Seal and ASAM certified through CARF, and we meet and exceed high standards of addiction and mental health treatment and outcomes.

 We are committed to guiding our patients back from substance abuse to a fulfilling, healthy lifestyle — no matter what their concerns may be.